AfifSoussi/AWS_TF_stock_deployment/README.md

   * An ECS task was created to pull the Docker image from GHCR and run it on a Fargate instance.
 This task fetches and processes stock exchange data.
   * Currently, the task is triggered manually, but it can be scheduled using CloudWatch Events for automation in the future.
 ### 5- CI/CD Pipeline
-Implemented a GitLab CI pipeline with two jobs:
-  * Build and Push Docker Image: Builds the Docker container and pushes it to GHCR.
-  * Terraform Infrastructure Deployment: Deploys the infrastructure, ensuring the ECS task is orchestrated and the S3 bucket is correctly configured.
-The Terraform job depends on the successful completion of the Docker build job.
+  * A GitLab CI pipeline handles the entire deployment process, from building the Docker image to deploying the infrastructure with Terraform.
+  * Multiple stages in the pipeline ensure that both the code and infrastructure are tested before any traffic is switched to the Green environment.
-## Future Improvements
+## 6- Future Improvements
-  * EventBridge Scheduling: While currently not implemented, AWS EventBridge can be used in the future to run the ECS task on a schedule (e.g., daily).
   * TLS for Security: The application is running on port 80 over HTTP, with no TLS security.
 In the future, a TLS certificate can be added for secure communication.